hpyproject/hpy/README.md

   - debug mode for better developer experience
   - support for incremental porting from CPython API to HPy
-  - CPython ABI for raw peformance on CPython
+  - CPython ABI for raw performance on CPython
   - and others

 Do you want to see how HPy API looks in code?
 Check out